sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 * kubernetes.io/tls secret - `grafana-ingress-tls-secret`

 Generating these certificates is outside the scope of this example.
-However, you can use the process documented in "Configure NGINX Ingress TLS for SAS Applications" in SAS Viya Administration documentation and specify the `monitoring` namespace.
+However, you can use the process documented in ["Configure NGINX Ingress TLS for SAS Applications"](https://go.documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calencryptmotion&docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&locale=en#n0oo2yu8440vmzn19g6xhx4kfbrq) in SAS Viya Administration documentation and specify the `monitoring` namespace.

 For in-cluster (east-west traffic) TLS for monitoring components,
 [cert-manager](https://cert-manager.io/) populates these secrets that contain pod certificates.
-Existing secrets are not overwritten, so they can still be manually populated.
+Because existing secrets are not overwritten, you can manually populate them.

 * kubernetes.io/tls secret - `prometheus-tls-secret`
 * kubernetes.io/tls secret - `alertmanager-tls-secret`